code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 `write-up.pdf` is generated only if the option `--report` is present in the command line.
 The content of POST folder in **destination** is not overwriten if the option `-p, --post` is not also present in the command line.

+`-p, --post` options postprocess results of computations and copy data used to display results in POST directory.
+The data concerned are those used within the `<data>` and `<probes>` markups in the SMGR file.
+They are copied into the POST folder with the following structure: `POST/CURRENT/<case>/<run_id>`.

 SMGR parameter file
 ===================